New Page 2

 NAMES OF COMPANIES WHICH HAVE BECOME OR CEASED TO BE COMPANY'S SUBSIDIARIES JOINTVENTURES OR ASSOCIATE COMPANIES DURING THE YEAR

-Except for the details given above no other company has become or ceased from beingCompany's subsidiary joint venture or associate company during the financial year.
+No Company has become or ceased to be Company's subsidiary joint venture or associatecompany during the financial year 2017-2018.

 During the year the Company has not accepted any deposits within the meaning ofSection 73 of the Companies Act 2013 read with Companies (Acceptance of Deposits) Rules2014.
 No amount on account of principal or interest on deposits from public wasoutstanding as on Balance Sheet date.